Is Milk Keto? Why Dairy Isn’t as Keto-Friendly as You Think

 Organic, grass-fed ghee

 Ghee is pure butterfat, and has all the same benefits of butter, without the casein (milk protein) and lactose (milk sugar) that can be irritating to some people.
-The absence of protein and sugar also make ghee more stable for cooking at high temperatures, and better for cooking.
-If you find yourself especially sensitive to dairy or have gut damage, ghee is your new best friend.
+The absence of protein and sugar also make ghee more stable for cooking at high temperatures and better for cooking.
 Plus, both butter and ghee taste amazing as a cream substitute in coffee.
 Get the recipe for Bulletproof (aka butter) coffee here.

 Colostrum is the first nutrient-dense pre-milk produced by a mama cow after giving birth (mama humans also produce colostrum).
 This highly-bioavailable “liquid gold” is rich in antibodies, probiotics and growth factors to boost your performance.